Dayasuvagiya/hello-qlnsx/README.md

 Existing users are redirected to Page 2, where they set their password.
 - Password Submission:
+If users enter their exist password then they will redircet to page3 but can see the insurance data(blank erray).
-Users enter and submit their desired password.
+But if users enter and submit their desired password, then they will redirect to page3 but get error message.
 - Redirect to Page 3:
 Upon completion, users are redirected to Page 3.